i74578/CyberHunter/README.md

 ![image](https://github.com/i74578/DTU-34229-Deauther/assets/26153040/8c2cc6a0-0fd0-4d1e-a89b-9732a0e8bc22)

 # Prerequisites
+One or more network cards supporting monitor mode is required.
 The interfaces used for sniffing should be unmanaged by the NetworkManager service.
 This can be done by adding the following configuration to the networkmanager.conf located at /etc/NetworkManager/
 ```
 [main]